Los Muertos beach and the famous pier in Puerto Vallarta, Mexico

 • Girls Trip

-Best Area to Stay in Puerto Vallarta – Downtown
+Is El Centro or Downtown the Best Area to Stay in Puerto Vallarta?

 If I ranked my favorite areas of where to stay in Puerto Vallarta, then Downtown or el Centro, is my second favorite hotel zone in Puerto Vallarta.
-Although, I didn’t have the best experience when I stayed there the first time, I love the vibe and feeling of the neighborhood.
+Although, I didn’t have the best hotel experience the first time I stayed there, I love the vibe and feeling of the neighborhood.
 It’s not as touristy as some of the other zones.

-The company that owns Capital O has locations all over Mexico and I would definitely seek them out in other cities I visit and stay at this property again in Puerto Vallarta.
+The company that owns Capital O has locations all over Mexico and I would definitely seek them out in other cities and stay at this property again in Puerto Vallarta.

 For a more traditional hotel experience in the Downtown hotel zone, Hotel Portonovo is located across the street from El Pescador.
-It has great reviews on Booking and Google.
-And even though it doesn’t have a pool, beach access at Playa Camarones is easy.
+It has great reviews on Booking and Google and beach access to Playa Camarones is easy.

 Another classic Puerto Vallarta hotel in Downtown that comes highly recommended is Hotel Rosita.
-I personally have not stayed there but would definitely give it a try.
+I just recently stayed there and will have an update coming soon.

 Downtown is approximately fifteen minutes from the airport.
 Public transportation, Uber and taxis are plentiful and as long as your hotel has parking you would be fine if you have a rental or your own car.
 It’s also a safe, easily walkable neighborhood close to plenty of restaurants and shopping.